Grieg Seafood ASA

 Strength of Policy

-The company commits in writing to respect all internationally recognised human rights articulated by the Universal Declaration of Human Rights and ILO Conventions.
+The company has a publicly available group policy on human rights, committing to uphold all internationally recognised rights as outlined in the Universal Declaration of Human Rights and International Labour Organisation Conventions.

 1/1